JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 Pain in the butt,

-1. Windows
+1. Windows.

 First setup a shared network printer on Windows.
 Must also use a private network.

-2. Get some software loaded on ubuntu
+2. Get some software loaded on ubuntu.

 ```bash
 sudo apt-get install lsb